 Mahler began his career at Newport News in 1985 as a mechanical engineering co-op student and then began a full-time career with the company in 1986 as an engineer in the propulsion machinery section of the aircraft carrier engineering division.
 He has held positions of progressively increasing responsibility, including engineering supervisor, construction superintendent, program manager for the overhaul and refueling of the USS Nimitz (CVN 68) and program director for planning and executing multiple aircraft carrier overhaul and new construction programs.
 Prior to his current position, he served as vice president of aircraft carrier overhaul programs.

-Mahler earned a bachelor’s degree and a master’s degree in mechanical engineering from Old Dominion University in Norfolk, Va. and is licensed as a professional engineer.
+Mahler earned a bachelor’s degree and a master’s degree in mechanical engineering from Old Dominion University in Norfolk, Va.
 He currently serves on the board of directors for the USO of Hampton Roads and previously served on the board of directors of the Educational Foundation of Old Dominion University.
 He and his team received the Project Management Institute’s Project of the Year Award in recognition of exemplary project management performance of a dry dock maintenance availability for USS George Washington.
 He and his team also received the Newport News Shipbuilding President’s Environmental and Safety award.
-Mahler serves as the executive sponsor for the Newport News Shipbuilders of Huntington Ingalls Professionals (SHIPs) Network, an organization that creates social and professional networking opportunities for new and transferring employees, connecting them across Newport News Shipbuilding to foster assimilation, knowledge sharing, and retention.
+Mahler serves as the executive sponsor for the Newport News Shipbuilders of Huntington Ingalls Professionals (SHIPS) Network, and organization that creates social and professional networking opportunities for new and transferring employees, connecting them across Newport News Shipbuilding to foster assimilation, knowledge sharing, and retention.